Assistance programs Southern Illinois area.

 Shawnee Alliance for Seniors offers an assessment of needs.
 Then get help in developing a plan, finding housing, adult day care, and more.
 Programs can also help with rent deposits and utility costs.
 Main number is 618.985.8322.

-Clinics in Southern Illinois
+Free clinics in Southern Illinois

 Community Health & Emergency Services, Inc. (CHESI) offers assistance to low income people all ages including illness diagnosis, annual physical exams, screenings, treatment, follow-up care, and laboratory work.
 There are several clinics in the southern Illinois region.